brentm5/resume/readme.md

 A group research project where we applied [Intel's Wisp Technology] (http://www.seattle.intel-research.net/WISP/) to building integrity
 * Developed a virtual environment using open-simulator that would model real world information.
 * Created a PHP and MySQL web server to process and store real time data.
-* Allowed real world stress to be logged and displayed in a virtual enviroment with visual cues.
+* Allowed real world stress to be logged and displayed in a virtual environment with visual cues.

 ### [Mclimans] (http://www.mclimans.com) (2007)
 A website written for a local furniture buisness which has an online inventory system.
 * PHP and MySQL application written from scratch to get a better online presence.
 * Allowed for online inventory to be displayed in an organized manner.
-* First production website that I created.

 # Honors
 * Eagle Scout, Boy Scouts of America, Wilmington DE (2008)